bgamari/ghc-wiki-import/status/gh-c-8.0.1/libraries.md

-TODO `0.8.0.0` has just been released, please use that for RC1.
-GHC 8 final should ship the pending minor version bump release.
+DONE `0.8.0.0` has just been released, please use that for RC1.
+(TODO GHC 8 final should ship the pending minor version bump release.)

 ### `bytestring`